Peter B Food Safety

 Providing several types of safety sanitation with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
-We help foodservice facilities attain a high standard of food safety.
+We help foodservice facilities attain a high standard of food and health safety.

 In considering industry to market practices, safety sanitation considerations include the origins of food including the practices relating to food labeling, food hygiene, food additives and pesticide residues, as well as policies on biotechnology and sanitation and guidelines for the management of governmental import and export inspection and certification systems for foods.
 In considering market to consumer practices, the usual thought is that food ought to be safe in the market and the concern is safe delivery and preparation of the food for the consumer in Oahu.
 When safety sanitation procedures are correctly followed and entrenched in a business’ culture, error rate is reduced, return on investment is greater, employee empowerment soars and your reputation is intact.

 Food safety is a scientific

 discipline describing handling, preparation, and storage of food in ways that prevent foodborne illness

 number of routines that should be followed to avoid potential health hazards

 In this way safety sanitation often overlaps with

 food defense to prevent harm to consumers